King of America: Recording

 Recording for the album began in July 1985 immediately after Costello performed solo at Live Aid.
 The sessions took place between Ocean Way and Sunset Sound studios in Los Angeles, with Costello and Burnett co-producing and Hirsch engineering.
 For the initial recording dates, the core band was assembled: guitarist James Burton, bassist Jerry Scheff, and drummer Ron Tutt, members of the TCB Band who had backed Elvis Presley in the 1970s.
 According to Costello, tracks were recorded "as 'live' as possible" with minor overdubs added later.
 Songs recorded included "Our Little Angel", "The Big Light", "American Without Tears", "Glitter Gulch" and "Shoes Without Heels"; the group also attempted versions of "Lovable" and "Indoor Fireworks".
 About half of the final album's songs were completed in three days.
-Costello's working relationship with the musicians was vastly different than the Attractions: he played the songs first and explained what they meant so the players could understand what Costello desired.
+Costello's working relationship with the musicians was vastly different than with the Attractions: he played the songs first and explained what they meant so the players could understand what Costello desired.
 Scheff later said: "In the studio [Costello] kept control of everything.
 It was very much his deal and his visions."

 The second set of musicians included the jazz bassist Ray Brown and the New Orleans drummer Earl Palmer, the pianist Tom Canning and the keyboardist Mitchell Froom.
 Costello was intimidated by Brown and Palmer at first, as he had not intended "off-the-peg 'legends for the project.
 The lineup recorded "Poisoned Rose" and a J.B.
 Lenoir song called "Eisenhower Blues", which Costello said was only taped to "[give] everyone a chance to relax and play a bit".
 Other musicians that contributed included the drummer Jim Keltner ("Lovable", "I'll Wear It Proudly", "Sleep of the Just" and the outtake "King of Confidence") and the bassist T-Bone Wolk and the drummer Mickey Curry ("Jack of All Parades", "Brilliant Mistake" and the outtake "Blue Chair").
 The American musicians were dubbed "the Confederates" on the LP sleeve.